thjkral/sentimentVSvaccines/README.md

 ### The data:
 All the datasets are collected and made public by [Gabriel Preda](https://www.kaggle.com/gpreda) on Kaggle.
-The datasets I used, created at 22-06-2021, are found in this repository.
-If you require newer data, the Twitter data can be found [here](https://www.kaggle.com/gpreda/all-covid19-vaccines-tweets) and the vaccination data is available at [this](https://www.kaggle.com/gpreda/covid-world-vaccination-progress) location.
+The datasets I used were created at 22-06-2021.
+If you require this data, the Twitter data can be found [here](https://www.kaggle.com/gpreda/all-covid19-vaccines-tweets) and the vaccination data is available at [this](https://www.kaggle.com/gpreda/covid-world-vaccination-progress) location.